pjf/pjf.github.io/_posts/DF/UnholinessSparked/2014-01-12-jaxys-greatest-wish.md

 **17th Moonstone, 101, Early Winter**

 It all began with Addie MenacedCluster reporting that great dingoes had been spotted out in the woods.
-This truly seems to be a land of giants, and these beastsare no exception:
+This truly seems to be a land of giants, and these beasts are no exception:

 ![](http://i.imgur.com/l9acNaC.png)